- Blog Categories

 As a PMP® credential holder, it is recommended by the Project Management Institute (PMI) to earn 60 PDUs (Professional Development Units) every three years.
 The CCR program encourages every PMP® certified professional to undergo educational and professional development activity.
 One PDU is equivalent to one hour of time that you spend in a Professional Development activity.
 There are multiple ways to earn these PDUs.

-Earning your PMP® certification is a big step but maintaining it should not be a big issue for you.
+Earning your PMP® certification is a big step and knowing how to maintain PMP certification makes the process easier and more sustainable.
 The Continuing Certification Requirements (CCR) program offered by PMI is designed for you to grow and develop the skills that organisations are seeking in the present market scenario and at the same time you can maintain your certification status.

 CCR is an easy-to-use online tool through which you can report your PDUs.
 The Professional Development Units (PDUs) can be calculated in blocks of one hour of time that you spend by learning, teaching others, or volunteering.
 You can maintain your PMP® certification status with PMI by accumulating and tracking these PDUs over a three-year period.